 If you want to eat like James Bond than look at these British foods, from breakfast to dinner to cocktails.

 A James Bond Breakfast

 In From Russia With Love, Fleming writes, "Breakfast was Bond's favorite meal of the day."
 At breakfast, Mr. Bond loves eggs, preferably scrambled, with bacon or sausages.
 He enjoys marmalade or strawberry jam on his toast, but this quintessential Brit prefers strong, black coffee to tea.
-Throughout the 007 series, there are several references to Bond eating eggs—both at breakfast as well as for a late night snack—making them a favorite dish.
+Throughout the 007 series, there are several references to Bond eating eggs, both at breakfast as well as for a late-night snack.